When you’re looking for new coaching clients, the various marketing strategies out there can be a little overwhelming.

 If you’re quite analytical, dive into SEO and content marketing.
 If you already have a big list, try to improve your email marketing.
 And if you’re great at giving quick tips, engage in social media groups and on forums.

-It will take some trial and error but when done right, you’ll walk away with a process that will continue to bring in clients for your business.
+It will take some trial and error, but when done right, you’ll walk away with a process that will continue to bring in clients for your life coaching business.

 So please know that it’s a numbers game that you have to keep playing.
 You need to market and sell to a lot of people, to get just *some* of them to say yes!